What Is MACH Architecture?

 - Scalability: Handle high traffic spikes without performance issues.

-- Speed to Market: Launch new features faster by updating only specific microservices.
+- Speed to market: Launch new features faster by updating only specific microservices.

-- Future-Proofing: Adapts easily to new technologies and market trends.
+- Future-proofing: Adapts easily to new technologies and market trends.

-- Best-of-Breed Solutions: Choose the best tools for each function instead of being locked into a single vendor.
+- Best-of-breed solutions: Choose the best tools for each function instead of being locked into a single vendor.